Gab-Menezes/gab-menezes.github.io/_posts/2025-01-13-using-the-most-unhinged-avx-512-instruction-to-make-the-fastest-phrase-search-algo.md

 {% enddetails %}
 <br/>

-So you might have noticed that the intersection is composed of two phases, why is that ?
-There is an annoying issue with Roaringish is due to the edge case where value bits are in the boundary of the group and calculating the intersection would lead to an incorrect result (that's the issue mentioned above).
+So you might have noticed that the intersection is composed of two phases.
+Why is that?
+There is an annoying issue with Roaringish due to the edge case where value bits are on the boundary of the group, and calculating the intersection would lead to an incorrect result (that's the issue mentioned above).
 For example:
 ```
 t_0: Group 0                            t_1: Group 1
      0000000000000000 1000000000000000       0000000000000001 0000000000000001
 ```

 It's obvious in this example that `t_0` is followed by `t_1`, but the conventional intersection would fail in this case.
-So to solve this I decided to do the intersection in two passes, the first calculates "normal" intersection and the second this annoying edge case.
+To solve this, I decided to do the intersection in two passes: the first calculates the "normal" intersection, and the second handles this annoying edge case.

-**Note:** I don't know how Doug solved this, I haven't checked the code.
+**Note:** I don't know how Doug solved this.
+I haven't checked the code.
 But this issue is mentioned in the article.

 # Use your indexing time wisely
-In the field of Information Retrieval and Databases one way to reduce the search/query time is to pre calculate more during indexing/data ingestion.
+In the field of Information Retrieval and Databases, one way to reduce the search/query time is to pre-calculate more during indexing/data ingestion.

 One of the techniques that I used very early on in the making of this project is merging tokens during indexing (similar to [n-grams](https://en.wikipedia.org/wiki/N-gram)).

-I had a few constraints when implementing this: final index size, memory consumption while indexing and indexing time, I wanted to minimize all of them.
+I had a few constraints when implementing this: final index size, memory consumption while indexing, and indexing time.
+I wanted to minimize all of them.

-**Why do I want to minimize those metrics ?** For the most time I developed this on a 16GB machine with a few hundred gigabytes left on disk, so I was very constrained in this sense.
-And for indexing time sice I'm developing I want to iterate fast, so if I need to re-index the whole thing it can't take a long time.
+**Why do I want to minimize those metrics?** For most of the time, I developed this on a 16GB machine with a few hundred gigabytes left on disk, so I was very constrained in this sense.
+And for indexing time, since I'm developing, I want to iterate fast, so if I need to re-index the whole thing, it can't take a long time.

-**Note:** If you look at the source code on Github you will see that my indexing to this day is done on a single thread, the reason is that I can easily achive a high memory consuption on a sinle thread.
-The reason why it consumes so much memory is that most of the indexing is done and cached on RAM to be as fast as possible, indexing this 3.2M documents only takes around 30/35m on a single thread.
+**Note:** If you look at the source code on Github, you will see that my indexing to this day is done on a single thread.
+The reason is that I can easily achieve high memory consumption on a single thread.
+The reason why it consumes so much memory is that most of the indexing is done and cached in RAM to be as fast as possible.
+Indexing these 3.2M documents only takes around 30/35 minutes on a single thread.

-## How to solve this problem ?
+## How to solve this problem?
-The idea is to only merge common tokens, and you might ask: "what is a common token ?"
-Well it's simple they are the tokens that appear the most in the collection.
+The idea is to only merge common tokens.
+You might ask: "What is a common token?"
+Well, it's simple: they are the tokens that appear the most in the collection.
 You can specify how many of the top tokens to consider as common ones, or as a percentage.
 I arbitrarily chose the top 50 tokens.
-There is also a parameter of the maximum sequence length, in this case I used 3.
+There is also a parameter for the maximum sequence length, in this case, I used 3.

-Increasing this two parameters will make the index size, indexing memory consumption and indexing time grow, so it's a careful balance.
-But the more you compute at indexing time the better, if you can afford more go for it.
+Increasing these two parameters will make the index size, indexing memory consumption, and indexing time grow, so it's a careful balance.
+But the more you compute at indexing time, the better.
+If you can afford more, go for it.

 The good thing about merging common tokens is that they are the most expensive in general to compute the intersection, so removing them makes things a lot faster.

-Here is and example, where `C_n` is a common token and `R_n` is a rare token (rare tokens are all of the other tokens that are not common).
+Here is an example, where `C_n` is a common token and `R_n` is a rare token (rare tokens are all of the other tokens that are not common).

 `C_0 R_1 C_2 C_3 C_4 R_5 R_6 ...
 R_x C_y R_z ...`

-This sequece of tokens will generate the following tokens and positions:
+This sequence of tokens will generate the following tokens and positions:
 ```
 C_0: 0
 C_0 R_1: 0